shnabbydoodle/Sakura-Wars-2-GameFAQs-Script-Reader/README.md

 Compatible with all guides with Kayama's formatting.

+**Run inside of a terminal that supports Japanese character encoding like the one in Visual Studio Code**

 ## Key binds:
 - N: Progresses to next paragraph
 - Comma: Displays current line and saves it to new file named lines.txt